oscar6echo/BlackScholesWidget/README.md

 ## Python version

-For now it only works with Python 2 (because of some parasite old print statements in ezhc and ezvis3d - that I'll correct soon).
+For now it only works with Python 2 (because of some parasite print statements in ezhc and ezvis3d - that I'll correct soon).